Rosa von Praunheim

-Holger Bernhard Bruno Mischwitzky (born Holger Radtke; 25 November 1942), known professionally as Rosa von Praunheim, is a German film director, author, painter and one of the most famous gay rights activists in the German-speaking world.
+Holger Bernhard Bruno Mischwitzky (born Holger Radtke; 25 November 1942), known professionally as Rosa von Praunheim, is a German film director, author, producer, professor of directing and one of the most influential and famous queer activists in the German-speaking world.
+A pioneer of Queer Cinema and gay activist from the very beginning, von Praunheim was a key co-founder of the modern lesbian and gay movement in West Germany and Switzerland.
+He was an early advocate of AIDS awareness and safer sex.
+Furthermore, he is one of the most important representatives of the New German Cinema.

+His films center on queer-related themes and strong female characters, are characterized by excess and employ a campy style.
+They have featured such personalities as Keith Haring, Larry Kramer, Diamanda Galás, William S. Burroughs, Allen Ginsberg, Judith Malina, Jeff Stryker, Jayne County, Divine, Charlotte von Mahlsdorf and a row of Warhol superstars.
 In over 50 years, von Praunheim has made more than 150 films (short and feature-length films).
-His works influenced the development of LGBTQ+ rights movements worldwide.

-He began his career associated to the New German Cinema as a senior member of the Berlin school of underground filmmaking.
-He took the artistic female name Rosa von Praunheim to remind people of the pink triangle that homosexuals had to wear in Nazi concentration camps, as well as the Frankfurt neighborhood of Praunheim where he grew up.
-A pioneer of Queer Cinema, von Praunheim has been an activist in the gay rights movement.
-He was an early advocate of AIDS awareness and safer sex.
-His films center on gay-related themes and strong female characters, are characterized by excess and employ a campy style.
-They have featured such personalities as Keith Haring, Larry Kramer, Diamanda Galás, William S. Burroughs, Allen Ginsberg, Judith Malina, Jeff Stryker, Jayne County, Divine and a row of Warhol superstars.